 Location data.
 We collect data about your location, which can be either precise or imprecise.
 Precise location data can be Global Position System (GPS) data, as well as data identifying nearby cell towers and Wi-Fi hotspots, we collect when you enable location-based services or features.
 Imprecise location data includes, for example, a location derived from your IP address or data that indicates where you are located with less precision, such as at a city or postal code level.

 Content.
 We collect content of your files and communications when necessary to provide you with the services you use.
-This includes: the content of your documents, photos, music or video you upload to a Microsoft service such as OneDrive.
-It also includes the content of your communications sent or received using Microsoft services, such as the:
+For example, if you receive an email using Outlook.com, we need to collect the content of that email in order to deliver it to your inbox, display it to you, enable you to reply to it, and store it for you until you choose to delete it.
+Examples of this data include: the content of your documents, photos, music or video you upload to a Microsoft service such as OneDrive, as well as the content of your communications sent or received using Microsoft services such Outlook.com or Skype, including the:

 You have choices about the data we collect.
 When you are asked to provide personal data, you may decline.
 But if you choose not to provide data that is necessary to provide a service, you may not be able to use some features or services.

-Service-specific sections below describe additional data collection practices applicable to use of those services.
+Service-specific sections below describe data collection practices applicable to use of those services.

 Microsoft uses the data we collect for three basic purposes, described in more detail below: (1) to operate our business and provide (including improving and personalizing) the services we offer, (2) to send communications, including promotional communications, and (3) to display advertising.